Long squeeze: everything you need to know

 A long squeeze is the opposite of a short squeeze.
 In other words, a short squeeze will occur when the market price of an asset sees a sudden spike, causing panic among short sellers.
 As with a long squeeze, short sellers will often abandon positions when a short squeeze occurs to try and limit their losses.
-However, both traders and investors stand to profit from a short squeeze.
+However, traders stand to profit from a short squeeze.

 How to trade a long squeeze

 To trade a long squeeze, you’d need to open a position that stands to profit from a decrease in an asset’s price.
 In other words, you’d open a position to sell (go short) using CFDs.
 Both are traded on leverage, which means you can open a position with just a small deposit – called margin.